Snapchat/storykit/FAQ.md

 ## How much rate limiting will be enforced?

-We implement rate limiting to support organic query streams while protecting the server from abuse, based on the volume of the results and the number of requests.
-We will communicate with you before enforcing the rate limit.
+We implement rate limiting to support organic query streams while protecting the server from abuse.
+The rate limiting is based on the number of snaps or stories responded.
+The rate is capped to 3000 snaps or stories per minute per each orginization.
+Excessive usage of the quota will lead to rate limiting in the following 1 up to 5 minutes depends on how much the user has exceeded the rate-limiting cap.

 ## How many results can we get for a query?